slowernews/wisdom-tldr/chapters/introduction.md

 > *'When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need.'*
 > *'What the superior man seeks is in himself; what the small man seeks is in others.' -- Confucius*
 {{fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto}}

+If You Aren’t Happy on the Journey You Won’t Be Happy at the Destination If you cannot learn to be happy while you are building your business, you will not be happy when you sell it for $10 million.
 -->